What to do if poor conditions in a council or housing association home are harming your health.

 Taking court action can be expensive.
 Legal aid isn't usually available for this type of case.
 But if you win, the court will usually order the landlord to pay your legal expenses.

 Get advice if you're thinking of taking legal action.
-Use Shelter's directory to find a local advice centre.
+Use Shelter's directory to find a housing adviser in a local advice centre.